ethereum-optimism/design-docs/protocol/superchain-erc20/storage-upgrade.md

 	emit AddressesStored(localToken, remoteToken);

-	// Update the current layer to the previous one for the next submission hashOnion = previousLayer;
+	// Update the current layer to the previous one for the next submission hashOnion = innerLayer;
 }
 ```

-It is possible to take `d1 = 0` to make it easier to determine when the onion has been fully uncovered.
+It is possible to take `d1 = 0` to make it easier to determine when the onion has been fully uncovered (this would add one hash operation).

 ## What needs to be done?